 If a police officer injured you during an arrest, it is unlikely that your case will be successful unless they used an unreasonable amount of physical force.

 Self-defense is another common defense in assault and battery cases.
 If the party that caused the injury or threat was responding reasonably to a threat of harm, such as grabbing your arm if you were about to hit them, your lawsuit will also be unlikely to succeed.
 If they acted reasonably to defend another party from your actions, you would again be unlikely to win your case.
+Judges and juries will carefully evaluate the facts to determine liability, which is why having an aggressive and qualified legal team is essential to building a strong case.

 Criminal Cases of Assault and Battery